webrecorder/pywb/INSTALL.rst

 Installation
 ============

 This section covers more detailed installation info for pywb.

+*These instructions apply to older versions of pywb but will still work with pywb 0.9.0, although the directory based configuration system and ``wayback-manager`` utility remove some of these steps.*

 Requirements
 ~~~~~~~~~~~~

-pywb has tested in python 2.6, 2.7 and pypy.
+pywb has tested in python 2.6, 2.7.
 It runs best in python 2.7 currently.

 pywb tool suite provides several WSGI applications, which have been
 tested under *wsgiref* and *uWSGI*.